Salavin/band-bot/README.md

 `!dinolink`: Displays the link for the Party City dino costume.

+`!mute`: Mutes the bot responses for 15 minutes expect for explicit '!' commands.

 # Config

 You will need to add your own `config.py` file if you would like to clone this repo and test yourself.
 The file must include the following: